bigdatavik/HEDIS-Quality-Dashboard/blog/BUSINESS_VALUE_BLOG.md

 - Creating proactive outreach strategies to increase screenings

 **Imagine your senior analyst saying:**
-> *"Instead of writing 30 SQL queries a week, I'm building predictive models that help us intervene before gaps even open.
-I feel like an analyst again, not a report factory."*
+> *"I spent years getting my master's degree to become a data analyst, but I was spending 80% of my time extracting data, consolidating spreadsheets, and reconciling numbers.
+Now I'm finally doing what I was hired to do—building predictive models that help us intervene before gaps even open.
+I'm doing strategic analysis again, not just manual data work."*

 **Imagine your care managers saying:**
 > *"I used to email analytics and wait 3 days.
 Now I type my question, get an answer in 30 seconds, and move on to actually helping members."*